 Plant It

-Instead of letting the midwife or hospital toss it, you could donate it to a birth class or doula/birth keeper or midwife training.
+Instead of letting the midwife or hospital toss it, you could donate your placenta to a birth class or doula/birth keeper, or midwife training.
 Or a place that creates life-saving and life-enhancing allografts to help patients heal.

 Freeze It for Later

 If you need more time to think about what to use your placenta for, you can always freeze it.
 That’s where mine will be until we find land to plant a tree over it!
-I double-bagged it in a gallon Ziploc in the deep-freeze.
+I double-bagged it in a gallon Ziploc in our deep freezer.

-Are you going to try any of these ways to use your placenta?
+Are you going to try any of these placenta uses after birth?
 Let me know in the comments!

 *These statements have not been evaluated by the FDA.
 This article is not intended to diagnose, treat, cure, or prevent any disease.